dnechv/dnechv/README.md

 - 👋 Hi, I’m @dnechv
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Java and Swfit
-- 💞️ I’m looking to collaborate on cool projects
+- 💞️ I’m looking to collaborate on cool projects, get feedback on how to imrpove and learn programming :)
 - 📫 How to reach me send me a message

 <!---